IkjunHong-beep/ikjunhong-beep.github.io/_pages/about.md

 🎶 Recently, I am interestd in Abbe/Hopkins imaging theory combined with inverse desing, as well as blurred image reconstruction using Wiener filtering, inverse optimiation, and transfomer based noise estimation.

-🎮 Hobbies include playing Last War, practicing the saxophone, and running 🏃‍♀️🏃‍♀️🏃‍♀️
+🎮 Hobbies include playing Last War, pacticing the saxophone, and running 🏃‍♀️🏃‍♀️🏃‍♀️

 ---